 DOT A1C Guidelines

-Here are important DOT A1C guidelines to keep in mind:
+Here are essential DOT A1C guidelines to keep in mind:

-- If the driver's A1C is more than 8.4%, they may be disqualified from operating CMVs and need to schedule a follow-up test within 30 days.
+• If the driver's A1C exceeds 8.4%, they may be disqualified from operating CMVs and must schedule a follow-up test within 30 days.

 Introduction

-If you drive a commercial vehicle that weighs more than 10,000 pounds (CMV), you'll need to pass the Department of Transportation (DOT) physical.
+If you drive a commercial vehicle weighing over 10,000 pounds (CMV), you must pass the Department of Transportation (DOT) physical.
 While there's no need to be fearful of the exam, if you have diabetes or suspect you do, it may raise some concerns about your eligibility.
-Regardless if this is your first DOT physical or fifth, it's best to become familiar with what the rules are concerning diabetes and blood sugar levels.
-The exams must be done every 24 months so preparation is key!
+Regardless if this is your first DOT physical or fifth, it's best to become familiar with the rules concerning diabetes and blood sugar levels.
+The exams must be done every 24 months, so preparation is vital!
 Must visit DOT Blood Pressure Requirements.

 Does a DOT Physical Do Diabetes Testing?